NorthblueM/repo-stats/README.md

 # repo-stats

-The GitHub repository traffic stats
+The GitHub repository traffic stats using Actions